apache/mxnet/scala-package/memory-management.md

 ### 2. Using Phantom References (Recommended for some use cases)

-Apache MXNet uses [Phantom References](https://docs.oracle.com/javase/8/docs/api/java/lang/ref/PhantomReference.html) to track all MXNet Objects that has native memory associated with it.
+Apache MXNet uses [Phantom References](https://docs.oracle.com/javase/8/docs/api/java/lang/ref/PhantomReference.html) to track all MXNet Objects that have native memory associated with it.
-When the Garbage Collector runs, GC identifies unreachable Scala/Java objects in the JVM Heap and finalizes them, we take advantage of Garbage Collector which enqueues objects into a reference queue that are ready to be reclaimed, at which point we do pre-mortem clean up by call the MXNet backend C++ API to free the native memory.
+When the Garbage Collector runs, GC identifies unreachable Scala/Java objects in the JVM Heap and finalizes them, we take advantage of Garbage Collector which enqueues objects into a reference queue that are ready to be reclaimed, at which point we do pre-mortem clean up by calling the corresponding MXNet backend API to free the native memory.

 In this approach, you do not have to write any special code to have native memory cleaned up, however this approach solely depends on the Garbage collector to run and find unreachable objects.
 You can control the frequency of Garbage Collector by calling System.gc() at strategic points such as at the end of an epoch or at the end of a mini-batch in Training.